 - Bateman Family

 It is the Batemans who managed to dominate this period in silver sugar tongs.
 Not only did they establish a strong reputation during the time, but their tongs are still highly sought after today.
-If anything, they were the most prolific of all sugar nip makers in London with many collections have several of their works.
+They were probably the most prolific of all sugar nip makers in London with many collections displaying their works.
 Not only were they prolific, but they also created unique, distinctive designs that are the pride of many collectors.